austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Working my way through HTML and CSS in FreeCodeCamp

 **Thoughts**: I have heard good things about FreeCodeCamp, but I will say that I wish the challenges were more difficult.
 Because the answers are nearly spoon-fed, I don't feel like I am retaining as much as I could have.
 I am looking forward to the projects and developing a proficiency in HTML/CSS!

+### Day 9: July 27, 2017

+**Today's Progress**: Participated in CodeClub meetup where we decided that we will focus on Javascript/CSS/HTML for our projects.
+Completed the HTML/CSS section of FCC and started Bootstrap.

+**Thoughts**: Bootstrap seems helpful and makes CSS manageable.
+I can't wait to get to Javascript and the first projects!
+Also glad that there is an Oakland FCC meetup to learn with others.